OpenCL implementation not doing device sanity checks

 Fixed some broken docs, and updated some function naming for new

-#6 Updated by Szilárd Páll 11 months ago
+#6 Updated by Szilárd Páll about 2 years ago

 - Target version changed from 2018.3 to 2019